 The Fourth of July holiday is a special time in every community.
-We not only honor our country's independence, but enjoy time with family and friends.
+We not only honor our country's independence but enjoy time with family and friends.

 Celebrations traditionally include cookouts and fireworks.
 A good time is had by all – until an accident happens.
-Nationwide, there are an average of 400 deaths and 41,000 injuries – including car crashes, swimming incidents and fireworks accidents – during the July 4th holiday period.
+Nationwide, there is an average of 400 deaths and 41,000 injuries – including car crashes, swimming incidents and fireworks accidents – during the July 4th holiday period.

 - The safest way to enjoy fireworks is to attend a public fireworks show put on by professionals.
 Stay at least 500 feet away from the show.